huozhi/bunchee/README.md

   </a>
 </p>

 Bunchee can help you to bundle your library into one file with zero configuration.
-It's built on top of rollup and babel.
+It's built on top of rollup.

-Let you focus on writing code and can generate multiple types of module (commonjs, esmodule) at the same time.
+Let you focus on writing code and can generate multiple types of module (CommonJS, ESModules) at the same time.

 ## Installation